IP Network Connection

 The operator PC needs to have a unique ID-number in the system, but does not need a fixed IP-address.

-System example with two radios and two
+System example with two

-operators in a local LAN
+operators sharing one radio in a local LAN

 Different connection types